miskracardano/py-tutorial/notes.md

 The program should perform the following:
 1. load all data from portfolios.xlsx.
 This represents the start of our report.
 2. based on the data from step 1. find the risks associated with all portfolios.
 Sources to be used are the cashrisks.csv spreadsheet, and the two APIs.
-3. per client, calculate the hedge ratio (risk of all liabilities over risks of all assets).
+3. per client, calculate the hedge ratio (risk of all assets over risks of all liabilities, in absolute value).
+4. display the results.

 Next to that, please make sure to accomplish the following:
 * write the most well-structured, production-like code you are able to - including documentation via docstrings.